Student Development and Campus Activities Office

 Associate Director for Orientation & Transitions

 Niki Fjeldal serves as the Associate Director for Orientation & Transitions.
-She primarily serves as an advisor to student organizations at Pace University- Pleasantville.
+She primarily oversees orientation and transitional programming for all undergraduate students and advises programming board.
 Additionally, she coordinates a number of programming initiatives including Welcome Week, Homecoming and Senior Week.
 Niki graduated from State University of New York College at Buffalo with a Bachelor of Arts in Public Communications.
 After working in Orientation and First-Year Programs for a year, she pursued a Master of Science in College Student Personnel Administration from Canisius College.
 After receiving her Master’s degree, Niki moved to Georgia where she worked professionally in Orientation and First-Year Programs for 2 years.
 In her spare time, Niki enjoys traveling, trying new things and spending quality time with friends and family.

 "It is common sense to take a method and try it.
 If it fails, admit it frankly and try another.
 But above all, try something." - Franklin D. Roosevelt